Photo taken at JFK

-There’s a stigma for me personally about people standing in the way of others at the airport walking to the gate.
+There’s a stigma I have personally about people standing in the way of others at the airport who are walking to their gate.
 The frustration often comes when you yourself is trying board.
 Maybe not so much an issue for first-class flyers, because we know they have their own issues.
 But for those who wait for their respective group or zone to board often just sit or stand and wait.
 Meanwhile in the way of others, and making sure everything is in hand to board.
 You never wanna’ be that passenger.

 Enough said there, but to finally be on the plane and in your seat is settling in the moment.
 No more airport.
 Just rest and hope for a peaceful flight.
 Which brings me to number two;

 Creating a Comforting Travel Experience